 Table 1 presents the two payoff matrices in our experiments.
-Payoff matrix 1 is generated from the supermodular payoff function, $(t_i t_j)^{1.4}$, where t_i and t_j are the types of a matching pair of agents.
-We take the integer part of this function, and modify the matrix so that the unique equilibrium segregation is (1-2) and (3-6).
-We choose an asymmetric equilibrium segregation so that subjects can not use a focal point, such as (1-3) and (4-6), to segment themselves.
+Payoff matrix 1 is generated from the supermodular payoff function, $(t_i t_j)^{1.4}$ , where $t_i$ and $t_j$ are the types of a matching pair of agents.
+We take the integer part of this function, and modify the matrix so that the segregation equilibrium is (1-2) and (3-6).
+We choose an asymmetric segregation equilibrium so that subjects can not use a focal point, such as (1-3) and (4-6), to segment themselves.
+In this payoff matrix, with two markets, there exist a segregation equilibrium as well as a collocation equilibrium.

-While payoff matrix 1 predicts segregation in equilibrium, we design payoff matrix 2 to check whether segregation occurs even when theory does not predict it.
+While payoff matrix 1 has a segregation and a collocation equilibrium in the presence of a segregation institution, we design payoff matrix 2 to check whether segregation occurs even when theory does not predict it.
 The latter is motivated from the sociological studies of residential segregation where neighborhood preferences rather than economic forces are the main cause for segregation.
 In payoff matrix 2 without segregation institution, in equilibrium, there is no segregation, i.e., everyone always accepts everyone else.
-Therefore, even given the opportunity to segregate, agents will not segregate.
 Furthermore, with segregation institution, there is no pure strategy segregation equilibrium.
-In this environment, where economic forces do not lead to stable segregate.
+In this environment, where economic forces do not lead to stable segregation patterns, we are interested in whether socio-psychological forces lead agents to segregate.